13 Best Hikes on the Oregon Coast

 It's always a good adventure whenever the ocean is in earshot.
 And alongside the surf's soundtrack, hiking trails on the Oregon Coast lead through coastal forests, down to secret beaches, and across solitary sand spits.
-Other adventurous landscapes include shifting dunes, and some trails follow the footsteps of Lewis and Clark.
+Other landscapes include shifting dunes and trails that follow the footsteps of Lewis and Clark.

 Many of the best hiking trails are connected.
 The 362-mile Oregon Coast Trail spans the entire public oceanfront, paralleling much of the Oregon Coast Highway (Highway 101).
 This remarkable state-spanning trail navigates all the best hiking trails in one continuous route.